Don't miss out

 HCD data users article - callout image

 According to our latest research, having data doesn’t mean that people know what to do with it.
 In fact, 51% of mission leaders most often cite insufficient communication between IT leadership and users of data as one of their leading data strategy challenges.
-This is partly due to the “last mile” of data product creation, as our human-centered design (HCD) expert likes to call it: The point where the technical team thinks the project is complete because they’ve delivered the necessary data—but that’s only part of the solution.
+This is partly due to the “last mile” of data product creation, as we like to call it: The point where the technical team thinks the project is complete because they’ve delivered the necessary data—but that’s only part of the solution.
 Teams should aim to get the right data to the right people and in the right presentation, tailored to the decision-making process and mental model of key people, including the users.

 Examples from the field